ozontech/testo/README.md

 [![Code Coverage](https://github.com/ozontech/testo/raw/gh-pages/coverage.svg?raw=true)](https://ozontech.github.io/testo/coverage.html)
 [![Quality Assurance](https://github.com/ozontech/testo/actions/workflows/qa.yml/badge.svg)](https://github.com/ozontech/testo/actions/workflows/qa.yml)

-Testo is a modular testing framework for Go built on top of `testing.T`.
-It is focused on suite-based tests and has an extensive plugin system.
+Testo is a modular testing framework for Go built on top of `testing.T` with an extensive plugin system.

 > Testo (/tɛstɒ/) is a play on words "test" and "тесто", meaning "dough".
 > Just like you can cook anything from dough, you can test anything with Testo!